-Ashley Alexiss Teases Instagram Into a Frenzy And Spills Out Of Multi-Colored Bikini
+Ashley Alexiss Teases Instagram Into A Frenzy And Spills Out Of Multicolored Bikini

 “Gorgeous beyond words,” another proclaimed.

-Earlier today, Alexiss and her husband Travis Yohe moved to another villa on the island of Kadima Maldives.
+Earlier today, Alexiss and her husband, Travis Yohe, moved to another villa in the Kandima Maldives resort.
 In her Instagram story, the model treated her followers to a beautiful tour of her accommodations and the beautiful lake and ocean views near where she’s staying.
-Alexiss also filmed herself walking barefoot on the sandy beaches holding her sparkly flip flops.
-During her stroll, the model’s ample cleavage bounced inside her multi-colored bikini top, and she smiled as she tased her fans.
+Alexiss also filmed herself walking barefoot on the sandy beaches holding her sparkly flip-flops.

+During her stroll, the model’s ample cleavage bounced inside her multicolored bikini top, and she smiled as she teased her fans.
 Later, Alexiss and her husband went to dinner on the island, and she showed off some gorgeous shots of the exotic seafood dishes they enjoyed for dinner.

 Earlier, The Inquisitr reported that the model went entirely topless as she enjoyed the new infinity-edge swimming pool in her new villa.
 Unfortunately for some fans, she kept her back and side to the camera as she bounced around enjoying her new digs driving her followers wild.